 Of course, we'd rather it wasn't there, but with the addition of advanced and convenient Face ID recognition (which we'll go into later) it's justified.
 We'd much rather that than a sliding mechanism like the Oppo Find X that negatively impacts the structural integrity of the device and makes it vulnerable to dust and water ingress.

 As for resolution, it's long been the case that Apple avoids media standard defaults.
-Rather than a QHD+ resolution, 1242 x 2688 spread over the aforementioned 6.5-inch panel, giving a pixel density of 458 pixels per inch.
-That puts it among some of the sharpest screens out there, putting it somewhere between the full HD+ panel of the OnePlus 6 and the Quad HD+ panel of the Note 9.
+Rather than a QHD+ resolution, it has 1242 x 2688 pixels spread over the aforementioned 6.5-inch panel, giving a pixel density of 458 pixels per inch.
+That puts it among some of the sharpest screens out there, putting it somewhere between the full HD+ panel of the OnePlus 7 and the Quad HD+ panel of the Note 9.
 That's to say, you won't be able to see any individual pixels here.

 Details are sharp, fine text is crisp and the whites and colours are really nicely balanced and tuned.
 What's more, with it being capable of displaying both HDR 10 and Dolby Vision standards of HDR video, compatible movies do look really good on it.

-Super speedy with long-lasting battery
+Super speedy with a long-lasting battery

 - A12 Bionic processor